Jollywatt/typst-fletcher/src/main.typ

 ///  individual node options.
 ///
 /// - edge-stroke (stroke): Default value of the `stroke` option for `edge()`.
-///  By The default value for this option is chosen relative to the font size to
+///  By default, this is chosen to match the thickness of mathematical arrows
-///  match the thickness of mathematical arrows such as $A -> B$.
+///  such as $A -> B$ in the current font size.
 ///
 ///   The default stroke is folded with the stroke specified for the edge.
 For
 ///   example, if `edge-stroke` is `1pt` and the edge option `stroke` is `red`,